 Make sure there’s enough airflow

-When draught-proofing your home, please remember to ensure that you still leave sufficient ventilation.
-Blocking up too much can cause poor air circulation or damp.
+When draught-proofing your home, make sure you leave enough room for ventilation.
+Blocking up every nook and cranny can cause poor air circulation, or damp.

 For good airflow, leave the following unblocked: